TheLandoCal/moon-ark/README.md

 ##### Example 2: Boost Advancement

 The previous City is #6.
-You may chose to play the #11 City card by sacrificing the #4 City card (which has 2 packages) boost your advancement by +2.
+You may chose to play the #11 City card by sacrificing the #4 City card (which has 2 trucks) boost your advancement by +2.
 You can also play the #10, #9, #8, or #7 City card because you are not required to use all of your boost.

 #### Pass